AnnZhouCcc/DRing/src/emp/datacentre/README.md

 ```
 - `SVR_1536_1536_standard_0` is parsed in `connection_matrix.cpp`/`setTopoFlowsServerFile()`

+There is also a tera for cluster traffic.
+I think I used it to test the performance of cluster traffic if simply routed with a2a path weights.
+- pwfile: determined by $mode, I think just set to `tera` and then it will use a2a path weights.
+- traffic: determined by $traffixmatrix, use `teraclustera`,`teraclusterb`,`teraclusterc`.
+This would translate to `CLUSTERT` when calling into `main_flowsize.cpp`.

 ## kawa
 The kawa experiments test for more skewed traffic matrices M1,M2, if we compute path weights based on M1+M2 and use these path weights to route for M1 (and M2, respectively), how the performance will be like.